All clubs and organizations are open to NCC students, faculty, and staff.

 The Computer Club strives to promote awareness of technology and provide a platform to educate students, at any level of technological understanding.
 All club activities encourage student admiration to digital technology in its entirety.
 We also run the PC Repair Clinic on campus that focuses on repairing computers for current students.
 For more information on this student club please contact their Brian Stokes at firstname.lastname@example.org.

 The purpose of the Crafty CornerClub is for students, faculty, and staff to get together with other individuals to work on projects, learn a new craft, skill and teach each other new crafts and skills that will help manage the stress levels that come with college life.
-For more information please contact club advisors Amy Trumbauer email@example.com, Sarah Burton firstname.lastname@example.org or Geraldine Bunnion O’Dowd email@example.com.
+For more information please contact club advisors Amy Trumbauer at email@example.com, Sarah Burton at firstname.lastname@example.org or Geraldine Bunnion O’Dowd at email@example.com.